-The Google Pixel 2 and Pixel 2 XL are exciting phones with a lot to offer, but they aren’t perfect.
+The Google Pixel 2 and Pixel 2 XL still have plenty to offer for being over two years old, but they’re not perfect.
 In fact, a few small and frustrating problems continue to plague owners after or because of the Android 10 update.
 With that in mind, here are some common Google Pixel 2 problems and how to fix them.
-These apply to the Pixel 2 XL also, including display color fixes.

 Google Pixel 2 XL Apps That Aren’t Fullscreen

-A big part of the new Pixel 2 XL is the massive 6-inch OLED display and small bezels.
-Google’s using a taller yet skinny design to keep the phone physically small and easy to hold.
+One of the best aspects of the Pixel 2 XL is the big 6-inch screen and small bezels.
+Google’s using a tall and skinny design to keep the phone physically small and easy to hold.
 We’ve seen this from Samsung, LG, Apple, and other manufacturers.

-However, there’s a problem with this new 18:9 aspect ratio — apps don’t use the entire display.
+However, there’s a problem with this 18:9 aspect ratio — apps don’t use the entire display.
 Pixel 2 owners are complaining about black bars at the top and bottom of apps, in videos, on YouTube and more.
 Samsung and LG combat this with “app scaling” or fullscreen mode, that stretches apps to use the entire display.
-However, Google doesn’t have a similar control or customization option in settings on the Pixel 2 runs stock Android, no such option exists in settings.
-Resulting in a similar problem as “widescreen” video a few years ago.
+However, Google doesn’t have a similar control or customization option in settings on the Pixel 2.
+Resulting in a problem like “widescreen” video a few years ago.

 Sadly, we don’t have a fix for this on the Pixel 2 XL.
 Google updated the YouTube Android app, and pinch-to-zoom will switch the app to fullscreen mode.
-Other apps don’t have this luxury, and Google didn’t add any changes to the November patch.
+Other apps don’t have this luxury.
 We’ve reached out to Google and will report back if we hear anything further.
 Otherwise, email your favorite app developer and ask them to support the new aspect ratio.

 Google Pixel 2 WiFi Problems

-Just like we see with almost every smartphone release on Android or iOS, many users are complaining about WiFi.
+Just like we see with almost every smartphone released iPhone’s included, many users are complaining about WiFi.
 Whether that be speeds, drops or connectivity.
 This is more of a glitch than a real problem.

 How to Fix Pixel 2 Display Problems

 Perhaps the biggest problem with the Pixel 2 XL is the display.
-It’s simply not the best screen on the market, even if it’s a nice new OLED screen.
+It’s simply not the best screen on the market, even if it’s a nice OLED screen.
 We’re seeing reports of blue color shifts, black smear, burn-in, and poor color reproduction or unsaturated colors.
 Most of the complaints about the screen went away after the first month or two, as Google improved the production supply chain.
 If you’re still not happy with the colors, keep reading.

 Head to Settings > Display > Advanced > Colors > and choose Boosted or Saturated to enjoy a better experience on the Pixel 2 XL.
 Although, the saturated mode is a little oversaturated in our opinion.